Updated October 2014

 If the exposed worker’s week 4 post-exposure HIV test results are indeterminate or the exposed worker has symptoms suggestive of acute HIV infection, clinicians should continue ART beyond 28 days until a definitive diagnosis is established.

 If at any time acute HIV infection is suspected, consultation with a clinician experienced in managing acute HIV infection should occur immediately (also see Diagnosis and Management of Acute HIV Infection).
-Clinicians who do not have access to experienced HIV clinicians should call the National Clinicians’ Consultation Center PEPline at 1-888-448-4911.
-When using the PEPline, providers from New York State should identify themselves as such.
+Clinicians who do not have access to experienced HIV clinicians should call the Clinical Education Initiative CEI PEP Line at 1-866-637-2342.
+When using the PEP Line, providers from New York State should identify themselves as such.

 B. Rationale for Recommended PEP Regimen

-This Committee now recommends tenofovir + emtricitabine* plus raltegravir as the preferred initial PEP regimen because of its excellent tolerability, proven potency in established HIV infection, and ease of administration.
+This Committee now recommends tenofovir disoproxil fumarate + emtricitabine* and either raltegravir or dolutegravir as the preferred initial PEP regimen because of its excellent tolerability, proven potency in established HIV infection, and ease of administration.

 The recommended regimen has a favorable side effect profile, fewer potential drug-drug interactions, and an expected efficacy similar to PEP regimens containing zidovudine or protease inhibitors.
-Studies have shown increased rates of adherence and regimen completion when tenofovir + either emtricitabine or lamivudine have been used as components of the PEP regimen.20,21 Limited data show similar improved tolerability with tenofovir + emtricitabine plus raltegravir.22,23 Additionally, tenofovir + emtricitabine has been highly successful in recent studies of pre-exposure prophylaxis.24-26
+Studies have shown increased rates of adherence and regimen completion when tenofovir disoproxil fumarate + either emtricitabine or lamivudine have been used as components of the PEP regimen.20,21 Limited data show similar improved tolerability with tenofovir disoproxil fumarate + emtricitabine plus raltegravir.22,23 Additionally, tenofovir disoproxil fumarate + emtricitabine has been highly successful in recent studies of pre-exposure prophylaxis.24-26

-Unlike protease inhibitors, which block HIV replication in steps after integration with cellular DNA, all three drugs in the recommended regimen (tenofovir, emtricitabine, raltegravir) act before viral integration with cellular DNA, providing a theoretical advantage in preventing establishment of HIV infection.
+Unlike protease inhibitors, which block HIV replication in steps after integration with cellular DNA, all drugs in the recommended regimen (tenofovir, emtricitabine, and either raltegravir or dolutegravir) act before viral integration with cellular DNA, providing a theoretical advantage in preventing establishment of HIV infection.

 C. Use of a Three-Drug PEP Regimen